Pension or ISA: which is better for long-term saving?

 Tax isn’t the only factor to consider when deciding whether to save into an ISA or pension.

-You can access ISA funds at any time, whereas you can’t access pension money until at least age 55 (rising to age 57 from April 2028).
-If you need access to your money before this age, a pension may not be the best choice.
+You can take money out of an ISA at any time, whereas you can’t take money out of your pension until you’re 55 (rising to 57 from April 2028).
+If you need your money before then, a pension may not be the best choice.

 Ultimately, what’s right for you will depend on your individual circumstances, including your current and future tax position, your financial goals and when you plan to retire.